 Instructions

 - Use the slicing attachment on a food processor to shred the sprouts.
 Or, use a sharp knife to thinly slice the sprouts.
-Set aside.
+Set aside.2 lbs Brussels sprouts

 - Cook the pancetta in a large skillet until cooked and crispy.
-Use a slotted spoon to transfer the pancetta to a plate lined with paper towels.
+Use a slotted spoon to transfer the pancetta to a plate lined with paper towels.6 oz pancetta

 - In the same skillet, add the wine and de-glaze the pan (scraping up cooked on pancetta bits) over medium-high heat.
-Cook, stirring frequently, until most of the liquid has evaporated, about 2 minutes.
+Cook, stirring frequently, until most of the liquid has evaporated, about 2 minutes.2 tablespoon Madiera wine

 - Add the Brussels sprouts and cook until softened and somewhat reduced, about 5 minutes.

-- Stir in 1 tsp of salt, as well as the pepper, pancetta, toasted pine nuts, and balsamic glaze.
+- Stir in 1 teaspoon of salt, as well as the pepper, pancetta, toasted pine nuts, and balsamic glaze.
 Remove from heat and taste.
 Add more salt if desired.
-Transfer to warmed serving dish and serve at once!
+Transfer to warmed serving dish and serve at once!1¼ teaspoon Kosher salt, ½ teaspoon black pepper, ⅓ cup pine nuts, 2 tablespoon balsamic glaze

 Hi Kathy!
 Well, first off…congrats on what sounds like a fantastic Thanksgiving feast!
 Woo hoo!
 (Doesn’t that make you happy?).
 You could undercook everything and then finish up at the hosts’ home, and you’d get great results.
 But, honestly, you could really prepare the dish completely and then reheat on the stove, or in the oven (or even the microwave) and still get perfectly fine results.
 Whichever works best for you and your host should still deliver deliciously yummy results.
 Please let us know how it all turns out, and Merry Christmas! (and be sure to get a helping for yourself this time!
 LOL!). xoxo